mcs07/PubChemPy/docs/guide/install.rst

 Installation
 ============

-PubChemPy supports Python versions 2.7, 3.5, and 3.6.
-There are no other dependencies.
+PubChemPy supports Python versions 3.9+.
+There are no required dependencies.

 There are a variety of ways to download and install PubChemPy.